 - Group signup: You will form a group of 4-5 students within your own recitation section to work on the presentation.
-The group must sign up on Canvas by Friday, February 2 at 5pm. - Progress report: Your team will prepare and submit a two-part progress report for review by your TA.
-The first part of the report will consist of a 1-2 page outline of your chosen organization and action, and your initial thoughts on the concepts you will use in your analysis.
-The second part of the report will consist of a 2-3 page summary that includes (a) two examples of what is working well in your team's efforts so far (b) two examples of what is not working well (c) one example of how each of the latter issues can be improved.
-Your team is encouraged to have a constructive conversation about these topics in order to provide an honest and example-based description of its work processes (note that it is not sufficient to say "everything is going well"!).
-While the progress report will not be graded separately, if it is not taken seriously and completed satisfactorily, points may be deducted from your team presentation grade.
-The report is due on Canvas by Thursday, March 29 at 11pm.
+The group must sign up on Canvas by Friday, February 8 at 5pm. - Progress report: Your team will prepare and submit a short progress report for review by your TA.
+The report will consist of a 1-2 page outline (Times New Roman, 12 point font double-spaced) of your chosen organization and action, and your initial thoughts on the concepts you will use in your analysis.
+The report is due on Canvas by Thursday, April 4 at 11pm.

 - TA meeting: Your team will meet with your TA to discuss the progress report.
+As part of this meeting, your TA will also ask you to reflect on how your team is working together, and to discuss any problems you may be having.
 All team members must attend the meeting.
 Meetings will be held during weeks 13 or 14. - Final slides.
-Your team will submit your presentation slides on Canvas by Sunday, April 15 at 11pm. - Presentation: The team presentations will take place in recitations in Week 15.
+Your team will submit your presentation slides on Canvas by Sunday, April 21 at 11pm. - Presentation: The team presentations will take place in recitations in Week 15.
 Each team will be allocated 10 minutes, including 8 minutes to present plus 2 minutes for Q&A. All team members are expected to participate in the presentation, as well as its preparation.
 You may use whatever media you prefer to make your presentation (PowerPoint, overheads, chalkboard, music, skits, etc.), as long as it clearly conveys the point of your project and does not detract from the information.